deartc/DanceMusic/README.md

 This is a  project named DanceMusic.
 I teach dance exercise classes and  I would like to have better organization to my music collection.
 I used Window and SQL Express.
 To run my project your must do the following: Go to github.com/deartc/DanceMusic.
 Clone the repository.

-I satsified the requirement by doing the following:
+I satsified the requirements by doing the following:

 Created a relational database schema with a minimum of 3 tables.
 Created DDL (Data Definition Language) for tables and views.